 At least one or two of the questions on an employee's check-in should be wellbeing-related.
 Ideally, it should include at least an open-ended section where they can offer more detail.
 Check-ins are a way of giving your people a voice to raise issues.
 That way, you don't have to guess what your people want or need.
 They'll tell you.

-9: A regular check-in can reduce turnover
+9. A weekly check-in can reduce staff turnover

-10: Checking in regularly promotes honesty and openness
+10. Checking in regularly promotes honesty

 And here's our final point.
 One of the benefits of a weekly check-in that beats all other frequencies is that it builds dialogue.